 At CIGC, we understand that each woman experiences bladder disorders differently, and that treatments for interstitial cystitis are not one-size-fit-all.
 We have helped countless women successfully manage the symptoms and disruption of interstitial cystitis by compassionately and respectfully tailoring therapies to their individual needs.

 While there is no cure for interstitial cystitis, or a single treatment that is effective for everyone, there are numerous self-care, lifestyle and medication treatments worth trying as well as major and minor medical procedures.
 A specialist can help you explore your options to find what works for you.

-Symptoms include persistent, unpleasant sensations in the bladder: discomfort with bladder filling, bladder pressure, and bladder spasms.
+Symptoms of IC include persistent, unpleasant sensations in the bladder, including discomfort with bladder filling, bladder pressure, and bladder spasms.
 The severity of symptoms can range from mild pressure to severe, debilitating pain.
 Additional symptoms include urinary frequency, urgency, and frequent urination at night.
-Seventy-five percent of patients with interstitial cystitis experience pain with intercourse.
+Seventy-five percent of patients with IC experience pain with intercourse.

 Sexual concerns are common in women with IC.
 In one study, 90 percent of women with IC reported low sex drive, difficulty with arousal, bladder pain during sex, and urge to urinate during sex.

 - Women are more likely to be diagnosed than men

 - Men who are suspected to have interstitial cystitis most likely are experiencing prostatitis

 - Fair skin and red hair have been associated with a greater risk of interstitial cystitis